fleetdm/fleet/handbook/engineering/README.md

 ### Merge a bug fix during the freeze period
 To merge a bug fix into the release candidate during freeze, it should first be merged into `main`.
 Then, `git checkout` the release candidate branch and create a new branch.
 Next, `git cherry-pick` your commit from `main` into your new branch, then create a pull request from your new branch to the release candidate.
-This process ensures your bug fix is included in `main` in future releases, as well as the release candidate for the next release.
+This process ensures your bug fix is included in `main` for future releases, as well as the release candidate branch for the next release.

 ### Confirm latest versions of dependencies
 Before kicking off release QA, confirm that we are using the latest versions of dependencies we want to keep up-to-date with each release.
 Currently, those dependencies are: